Home » Events » Chingay Parade

 Chingay Parade

-The Chingay Parade is undoubtedly one of the most important events in Singapore, and it’s when street floats, clowns, dancers, acrobats, jugglers and many other performers can be seen in the celebration of the Chinese New Year.
+The Chingay Parade is undoubtedly one of the most important events in Singapore.
+It’s when street floats, clowns, dancers, acrobats, jugglers, and many other performers celebrate the Chinese New Year.

-The parade’s origin is in China, where processions were made in honour of the Lunar New Year for two weeks in preparation for the arrival of spring.
+The parade originated in China, where processions were held for two weeks in honour of the Lunar New Year in preparation for the arrival of spring.

 The name ‘Chingay’ comes from its Hokkien dialect equivalent, which means ‘The Art of Costume and Masquerade’.
 The first Chingay Parade in Singapore was held in February 1973, and it was so well received that it has traditionally continued until today.